plausible/website/_posts/2021-05-17-google-amp-is-dead-amp-pages-no-longer-get-preferential-treatment-in-google-search.md

 From the release of [the Core Web Vitals and the page experience algorithm](https://plausible.io/blog/page-experience-web-vitals), there is no longer any preferential treatment for Accelerated Mobile Pages (AMP) in Google's search results, Top Stories carousel and the Google News.
 Google will even remove the AMP badge icon from the search results.

-## Google AMP pages are no longer required to rank
+## Google AMP is no longer required to rank

 Here's what Google [had to say](https://developers.google.com/search/blog/2021/04/more-details-page-experience):